tdaff/automation/quickstart.rst

 Faps is designed to have sensible defaults for most options, so it is possible to run a simulation without any further input.
 The usual way to run faps is using a ``JOBNAME``, in this case this is the name of the cif without ``.cif``.
-All the output files and interim calcualtions will use this jobname as the basename.
+All the output files and interim calculations will use this jobname as the basename.
 You can fap the structure by running:

   :command:`faps MIL-47`